TRACE

 Mechanism of Action

-Tranexamic acid exerts antifibrinolytic effect by forming a reversible complex with plasminogen through the lysine binding site of fibrin and thus displaces the plasminogen from the fibrin surface ; preventing the binding of plasmin to fibrinogen or fibrin monomers.
-It inhibits the activation of plasminogen (i.e. formation of plasmin).
-It also acts as a weak non competitive inhibitor of plasmin and blocks it`s action on fibrin.
+Tranexamic acid exerts an antifibrinolytic effect by forming a reversible complex with plasminogen through the lysine binding site of fibrin and thereby displacing plasminogen from the fibrin surface; Inhibiting the binding of plasmin to fibrinogen or fibrin monomers.
+It inhibits the activation of plasminogen (ie the formation of plasmin).
+It also acts as a weak non-competitive inhibitor of plasmin and blocks its action on fibrin.

 2 hours